Nantucket–A Film by Ric Burns

 Made exclusively for the NHA in distinctive Burns style, NHA Executive Director William Tramposch notes that “Ric Burns weaves the story of this ‘elbow of sand’, so those legions who see it at the Whaling Museum will know that this is not just another sandbar in the sea, that this place has international historic ramifications.
 The film catapults viewers into our town armed with a greater sense of why this entire island is now a National Historic Landmark.”

-The film is narrated by actor Robert Sean Leonard who is most recently known for his role on FOX's hit series "House" and has appeared in classic films including "Dead Poets Society", "Much Ado About Nothing" and "Mr. and Mrs. Bridge" with Paul Newman.
-He has lent his soothing voice to other films, including Burns' "Into the Deep".
+The film is narrated by actor Robert Sean Leonard who is known for his role on FOX's hit series "House" and has appeared in classic films including "Dead Poets Society", "Much Ado About Nothing" and "Mr. and Mrs. Bridge" with Paul Newman.
+He has lent his voice to other films, including Burns' "Into the Deep".

-Nantucket includes commentary by historians, islanders, and writers including New York Times best-selling author Nathaniel Philbrick, all of whom share personal stories and unique island insight.
+The film Nantucket includes commentary by historians, islanders, and writers including New York Times best-selling author Nathaniel Philbrick, all of whom share personal stories and unique island insight.